The Third Pillar of Islam

 Social Solidarity

-Zakat creates a direct link between those who have and those who need.
-It builds real bonds and real solidarity, making extreme poverty impossible within a functioning Muslim community.
+Zakat creates a direct link between those who have wealth and those who are in need.
+It strengthens genuine bonds and tangible solidarity, making extreme poverty almost impossible within a healthy Muslim community.

 Economic Circulation